Xinyuan-LilyGO/LilyGO-T-A76XX/README.md

    1. **4.4 ~ 6V** , As long as the voltage matches, the solar panel power is not limited
 - Can't get location?
    1. Please write the compiled firmware for testing.
 Please see [here](./firmware/README.MD) for details.
+- Where can I access solar energy to charge the panel?
+   1. If the board has an external VBAT pin, you can connect the solar rechargeable battery input to VBAT.
+Please be careful not to exceed the battery supply voltage, which is usually 4.2V.
+   2. If there is no VBAT, you can also connect it to the VBUS Pin, which is the input pin for USB power supply.
+Connecting it to VBUS will share the 5V of the USBC.
+Please note that when connecting an external charger, disconnect the USBC or disconnect the solar energy. enter
+- How to use voice call example?
+   1. Voice calls require external welding of the condenser microphone and speaker.
+Generally, the board silk screen is marked SPK.
+The speaker needs to be welded, and the MIC silk screen position needs to weld the condenser microphone.

 # 7️⃣Resource